-Much like an African tented safari, the camps are rustic but very comfortable.
+Much like an African tented safari, the ger camps are rustic but very comfortable.
 Each campsite along the river is uniquely peaceful, designed to reflect Mongolian traditions and integrate with the country's natural surroundings.
-They are completed with cook tent, hot showers, toilet facilities, and gers, wall tents or tipis for eating and sleeping.
+They are completed with cook tent, hot showers, toilet facilities, and gers for eating and sleeping.
 There are no generators or stereos, only the sounds of the trees and the river, the lights of candles and stoves, and the sparkling night stars.